Evernorth/http-problemdetails-go/README.md

 ## Usage
 ### Creating a simple HTTP ProblemDetails
-The example code below demonstrates how to create simple ProblemDetails instances as well as how to add information to them using the With* functions.
+The example code below demonstrates how to create simple Problem instances as well as how to add information to them using the With* functions.

-You can create a ProblemDetails instance by simply calling functions like `problemdetails.NewInternalServerError()`, `problemdetails.NewNotFound()` and `problemdetails.NewBadRequest()`.
+You can create a Problem instance by simply calling functions like `problemdetails.NewInternalServerError()`, `problemdetails.NewNotFound()` and `problemdetails.NewBadRequest()`.

-You can easily override the default ProblemDetails title and detail fields and provide custom extension fields by using the `WithTitle`, `WithDetail` and `WithExtension` functions.
+You can easily override the default Problem title and detail fields and provide custom extension fields by using the `WithTitle`, `WithDetail` and `WithExtension` functions.
 ```
 package main